aldebaran/qibuild/doc/index.rst

   rosbuild

-QiBuild documentation
+qiBuild documentation
 =====================

 Introduction
 ------------

-QiBuild aims to make compilation of your sources easy.
+qiBuild aims to make compilation of your sources easy.
 It manages dependencies between projects and supports cross-compilation.

-By default QiBuild uses libraries provided by your system, but you can also use qiToolchain to manage sets of pre-compiled packages (called toolchains) if you want.
+By default qiBuild uses libraries provided by your system, but you can also use qiToolchain to manage sets of pre-compiled packages (called toolchains) if you want.
 Cross-compilation is then just a matter of using a specific toolchain.

-QiBuild is truly cross-platform: it is tested on Linux, Mac and Windows.
+qiBuild is truly cross-platform: it is tested on Linux, Mac and Windows.
 Being based on the well-known CMake build system, it allows you to use your existing tools such as gcc, Makefile, or Visual Studio.

-The QiBuild framework tries hard to stand out of your way: it remains close to standards, and will play nice with other build systems.
+The qiBuild framework tries hard to stand out of your way: it remains close to standards, and will play nice with other build systems.

-QiBuild is composed of two parts:
+qiBuild is composed of two parts:

-* the QiBuild CMake framework, that simplifies authoring CMakeLists.txt.
+* the qiBuild CMake framework, that simplifies authoring CMakeLists.txt.

 * the qibuild/qitoolchain command line tools, that helps build projects while taking dependencies into account and generate re-destributable binary packages

-QiBuild programming guide
+qiBuild programming guide
 --------------------------